Liopold35894/cse15l-lab-reports/lab-report-3.md

 # **Researching Commands**
-I am using the find command as one command to invest in to show more uses of it.
+For this lab, I am going to show more ways to use the find command.

 The first one I am using is `find . -type f -name file`.
 This search in the current directory and its subdirectories to find a file named file.
 `.` means the current directory, `-type f` refers to looking for files.
 I will be using the Abernathy directory.